 Election Day Preparation Tips for Voters

-Given Wisconsin’s new photo ID law, a more complex ballot, and the time span since most voters last cast a ballot, the City of Milwaukee Election Commission is encouraging increased voter preparedness for the upcoming election.
+Given Wisconsin’s new photo ID law, a more complex ballot, and the time span since most voters last casted a ballot, the City of Milwaukee Election Commission is encouraging increased voter preparedness for the upcoming election.

 - Be sure to bring an acceptable form of photo ID with you to your voting site.
 Remember, a photo ID issued by the Department of Veteran Affairs is now acceptable.
 Other frequently used IDs include a Wisconsin Drivers’ License, a DOT-issued ID, a U.S. Passport, a uniformed service ID card and a student ID.
 The address on your photo ID does not need to be current for photo ID purposes.
 Out of state drivers’ license are not acceptable.
 See a list of all acceptable photo IDs and restrictions.

 - If you need to register to vote on Election Day because you have changed your name or address, and the address on your photo ID is not current, you will need to bring an acceptable proof of residence document with you.
 Acceptable documents include a utility bill, bank statement, paycheck, lease, tax bill, or document issued to you by a unit of government.
 You may show paper copy or digital version of your proof of residence document.

 - If you have not voted for a while, you may want to confirm your voter registration status by reviewing your record at the My Vote website.
 Select “My Voter Info” and enter your name and birthdate to review your registration record.